Robot Vacuum Review

 Needless to say, not being able to easily purchase a replacement battery (especially when the original battery only includes a 6 month warranty) is extremely concerning.

 The value of this Samsung POWERbot robot vacuum is about average, but it could be argued that it falls below the curve.
-Priced at $230, this robot vacuum did not perform at a level comparable to other vacuums within this same price range.
+At the price point this robot vacuum is sold, this robot vacuum did not perform at a level comparable to other vacuums within this same price range.
 Both the Eufy Robovac 11 and Ecovacs Deebot N79 performed at a higher level and both cost less than this Samsung vacuum cleaner.

 That said, if you’re looking for a vacuum that can clean your edges, this is a solid choice.
 When compared to other robot vacuums, this is the first we have seen that has what could be considered a drop down broom, which sweeps dirt and debris away from the edges or your walls.